 You’re sitting on the patio of a beautiful restaurant watching the fireworks of the year’s end with all of your closest friends.

-You’re smiling because you’ve achieved all of the biggest goals you set for yourself in 2017 and you’re excited to share this moment with the people you love as you cheer on another great year to come.
+You’re smiling because you’ve achieved all of the biggest goals you set for yourself and you’re excited to share this moment with the people you love as you cheer on another great year to come.

 That would feel pretty good, right?